 - Places to share gardening knowledge and experience

 The City of Edmonton Supports Community Gardens By:

 - Making municipal land available for community gardens

 - Supporting Urban Agriculture in Edmonton, with recent amendments to zoning bylaws including:

 - Establishing three new land use classes - Urban Outdoor Farms, Urban Indoor Farms, and Urban Gardens.
 These new land use classes officially create a place for urban agriculture and distinguish it from related activities, such as conventional farming, greenhouses, plant nurseries and garden centres.

 - Excluding gardening for personal use from requiring a development permit.

 - Excluding community gardens from requiring a development permit on City Parkland.
 Note that in some cases, gardens will require a development permit (for example, if large amenities such as water lines, fixed benches/picnic tables, large sheds are planned for the site).

-If you need more information on starting a garden project in Edmonton, contact your Community Recreation Coordinator by calling 311 or the Community Greening Coordinator.
+If you need more information on starting a garden project in Edmonton, contact your Community Recreation Coordinator by calling 311 or send an email to the Community Greening Coordinator.

 Community gardens are community-led and operated projects.
 You can find a garden near you by navigating the City of Edmonton Community Gardens map.
 This map contains gardens in Edmonton that have public membership, but some may not have plots currently available.
 Please contact garden groups directly regarding membership inquiries.